bergesinstitute/graf-method/book-5-unit-5.md

 ### Cantar

-    Cantaría
+    cantaría

-    Cantarías
+    cantarías

-    Cantaría
+    cantaría

-    Cantaríamos
+    cantaríamos

-    (Cantaríais)
+    (cantaríais)

-    Cantarían
+    cantarían

 ### Comer

-    Comería
+    comería

-    Comerías
+    comerías

-    Comería
+    comería

-    Comeríamos
+    comeríamos

-    (Comeríais)
+    (comeríais)

-    Comerían
+    comerían

 ### Vivir

-    Viviría
+    viviría

-    Vivirías
+    vivirías

-    Viviría
+    viviría

-    Viviríamos
+    viviríamos

-    (Viviríais)
+    (viviríais)

-    Vivirían
+    vivirían

 ### Ejemplos

-*Me gustaría estar en Las Vegas.* (I would like to be in Las Vegas.)
+*Me gustaría estar en Madrid.* (I would like to be in Madrid.
+Lit.
+"It would please me to be in Madrid.")

-*Yo nunca cantaría en la ducha.* (I would never sing in the shower.)
+*Yo nunca compraría este producto de nuevo.* (I would never buy this product again.)

 *Ella nunca me perdonaría.* (She would never forgive me.)